Sit Up And Take Notice Of Your Posture Now!

 - Exercising takes a really long time to show results.

-It is true that wearing posture correcting devices for too long is not good either because then the muscles start to become dependent on it.
+It is true that wearing a posture correcting device for too long is not good either because then the muscles start to become dependent on it.
 However, the approach should be to wear the posture correctors for a couple of hours daily to move your spine into effortless alignment and then slowly wean away from it to allow the muscles to take over.